gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 Updated file metadata for 102498 in database
 ```
 > [!TIP]
 > Take note of the number of changes made by the md5 and file size update tool.
-This number should be equal to the number of files in the dataset.
+This number should be equal to the number of files listed in the metadata files.

 To ensure the postUpload script has worked, you should perform checks using the dataset, sample and file admin pages to see if dataset metadata are correctly stored in the database.